vattcarter7/nextjs-typescript-template/README.md

 Not only is your site deployed now, it will continue to get re-deployed automatically every time you commit to your primary branch.
 If you don't want this behavior, then it's easy to configure in the Vercel dashboard.

-The nice thing is that you already configured your `yarn build` command to ensure a working production build before you can push you code, so you can push with confidence in presuming your deployment will be successful.
+The nice thing is that you already configured your `npm run build` command to ensure a working production build before you can push you code, so you can push with confidence in presuming your deployment will be successful.

-The only thing you need to keep in mind are the differences between your two environments.
-It's still possible for your build to succeed locally but fail on Vercel if for example your scripts are different (using NPM instead of yarn or vice versa) or more commonly if you are missing environment variables.

 We will be adding `env` values in future tutorials so you will need to make sure those values are configured in both your local and production environment, since they are secrets and should never be committed to a public (or even private if can be avoided) repository.